 Dr. Chhatwal is an assistant professor at Harvard Medical School and a decision scientist at MGH Institute for Technology Assessment (ITA).
 His research is centered in decision science, data analytics, outcomes research and health economics.
-He has over 10 years of experience in developing decision-analytic models to evaluate disease outcomes.
-He currently leads research in multiple disease areas including substance use disorder (opioids and alcohol), liver diseases (hepatitis C, liver cancer, nonalcoholic fatty liver disease), and anal cancer.
+He has over 12 years of experience in developing decision-analytic models to evaluate disease outcomes.
+He currently leads research in multiple disease areas including COVID-19, substance use disorder (opioids and alcohol), liver diseases (hepatitis C, liver cancer, nonalcoholic fatty liver disease).
+He has published 90+ articles in peer-reviewed journals.

 In collaboration with the World Health Organization, Dr. Chhatwal lead development of an online, interactive tool -- Hep C Calculator -- that evaluates the cost-effectiveness of hepatitis C treatment in 28+ countries.
 Hep C Calculator allows users to interactively enter local cost data of a country and see the cost-effectiveness results in real-time.